roeszler/kapthol/README.md

 - __The Header__

-  - The header shows the name of the business, using the corporate colors selected from the coprorate colour scheme discussed in the [strategy.md](ucd/1-strategy.md) documents attached.
+  - The header shows the name of the business, using the corporate colors selected from the corporate colour scheme discussed in the [strategy.md](ucd/1-strategy.md) documents attached.
   -

 ![Header Pic](assets/images/readme/love_running_landing.png)